Scroll to learn more

 Hand Snapping and Poses

-There are fundamentally 2 ways to manage hands while interacting with virtual objects: leave hands free to behave naturally while interacting, or forcing its position on the expected one by the user while interacting with a predetermined virtual object.
+There are fundamentally 2 ways to manage hands while interacting with virtual objects: leave hands free to behave naturally while interacting, or snapping them into the position expected by the user while interacting with a predetermined virtual object.

 Naturally Inspired Delays and Tracking Noise Rejection